 Macros.
-The autocorrect feature of Microsoft Word 97 (and later) offers another way of entering mathematical characters for people familiar with TeX.
+The autocorrect and keyboard macro features of some word processing systems provide other ways of entering mathematical characters for people familiar with TeX.
 For example, typing \alpha inserts α if the appropriate autocorrect entry is present.
-This approach is noticably faster than using menus.
+This approach is noticeably faster than using menus.

 Hexadecimal input.
-A handy hex-to-Unicode entry method works with recent Microsoft text software to insert Unicode characters in general and math characters in particular.
+A handy hex-to-Unicode entry method works with recent Microsoft text software (similar approaches are available on other systems) to insert Unicode characters in general and math characters in particular.
 Basically one types a character's hexadecimal code (in ASCII), making corrections as need be, and then types Alt+x.
 The hexadecimal code is replaced by the corresponding Unicode character.
 The Alt+x can be a toggle, that is, type it once to convert a hex code to a character and type it again to convert the character back to a hex code.
 If the hex code is preceded by one or more hexadecimal digits, one needs to "select" the code so that the preceding hexadecimal characters aren't included in the code.
 The code can range up to the value 0x10FFFF, which is the highest character in the 17 planes of Unicode.